Glide vs Softr

 Pros

-• Fastest time-to-launch among no-code portal builders — working apps can be deployed in hours using pre-built blocks and existing data sources
+- ✓Fastest time-to-launch among no-code portal builders — working apps can be deployed in hours using pre-built blocks and existing data sources, with over 90,000 apps already built on the platform

-• Deep native integration with Airtable, Google Sheets, and HubSpot means no middleware is needed for common use cases
+- ✓Deep native integration with Airtable, Google Sheets, HubSpot, Salesforce, and SQL databases means no middleware is needed for common use cases

-• The AI app generator meaningfully accelerates initial setup by scaffolding a full app from a text description
+- ✓The AI app generator, introduced in 2024, meaningfully accelerates initial setup by scaffolding a full app from a text description — a feature that reduced average onboarding time significantly

 Cons

-• No native mobile app export — all apps are web-based, which may not meet requirements for App Store or Play Store distribution
+- ✗No native mobile app export — all apps are web-based PWAs, which may not meet requirements for App Store or Play Store distribution

 Not sure which to pick?